-- 36. We evaluate the key accounting systems and internal controls and determine whether they are adequate to prevent material misstatements in the annual accounts. - 37.
+- 35. We evaluate the key accounting systems and internal controls and determine whether they are adequate to prevent material misstatements in the annual accounts. - 36.
 The systems we review and the nature of the work we perform will be based on the initial risk assessment.
-We examine and test compliance with best practice and SPT's own policies and procedures. - 38.
-We take cognisance of any relevant internal audit reviews of systems and controls. - 39.
-We update the risk assessment following our evaluation of systems and controls which ensures that we continue to focus attention on the areas of highest risk.
+We will examine and test compliance with best practice and SPT's own policies and procedures. - 37.
+We will take cognisance of any relevant internal audit reviews of systems and controls. - 38.
+We will update the risk assessment following our evaluation of systems and controls and this will ensure that we continue to focus attention on the areas of highest risk.